 - Left-foot braking is much more common

-These differences are not enough on their own, as more detail is required about each in order to determine which situations require which type of braking.
-You will probably find yourself more inclined to do one over the other, but let’s look at why both are very useful skills to have.
+These differences are not enough on their own, and you’ll need to learn more to understand what situation requires what kind of braking.
+You will probably find yourself more inclined to do one over the other, but let’s look at why both are very useful skills to learn.

 What Is Left-Foot Braking?

 Left-foot braking is the practice of braking with your left-foot instead of your right foot.
-This makes full use of both feet when driving, with the right foot only operating the gas pedal.
-This technique is becoming more common on the track, as race cars now tend to have sequential transmissions.
+This makes full use of both feet when you’re driving, with the right foot only operating the gas pedal.
+This technique is becoming more common on the track, as race cars now tend to have sequential transmissions, operated either by a sequential shifter or paddles on the steering wheel.

 If you have never tried it before, left-foot braking in a car with a manual transmission can be very difficult to get used to.
 This is because you are so used to using your left-foot for the clutch pedal, which requires a lot of pressure to disengage the clutch, that if you try to use your left-foot for the brake pedal you might find that you apply too much pressure and brake too harshly.

 This can be very dangerous on the road, as cars behind you won’t have much time to react to your almost emergency stop.
-However, on the track it can still be a useful skill to know, but we will touch on specific applications in a later section.
+However, it’s useful on the track as you need a lot of braking force to slow you down from much higher speeds, and you want to be able to move between the gas and the brake at an instant to get the fastest lap times.

 What Is Heel-Toe Shifting?

-Heel-toe is a technique that allows the driver to use just their right foot for both the brake and the accelerator pedals.
-This can be a very useful technique in a in manual transmission cars, as it allows for a lot of fine control when downshifting.
+Heel-toe shifting is a technique that allows the driver to use just their right foot for both the brake and the accelerator pedals.
+This can be a very useful technique in manual transmission cars, as it allows for a lot of fine control when downshifting.

-Although becoming less common nowadays (due to the fact that most race cars use sequential transmissions) heel-toe braking can still be a very useful way to balance the car’s engine and wheel speeds.
+Although it’s becoming less common nowadays (due to the fact that most race cars use sequential transmissions), heel-toe shifting can still be a very useful way to balance the car’s engine and wheel speeds.
 We will talk more about when you might want to use heel-toe braking shortly, but first let’s compare how both techniques are actually used in practice.

 Left-Foot Braking vs Heel-Toe – The Use Of The Feet